 - Get your study plan (Learning Agreement) approved by your home university.

 - Get a credit card (for German students, DKB-Cash is a great choice).
-Note: we recommend the use of online banking and having a Visa Electron card which is one of the most affordable ways of withdrawing money from your bank account while abroad.
-You might also want to consider granting a friend or a relative the power of attorney, so they can take care of your finances back home if needed.
+Note: we recommend using online banking and having a Visa Electron card, which is one of the most affordable ways of withdrawing money from your bank account while abroad.
+You might also want to consider granting a friend or a relative power of attorney, so they can take care of your finances back home if needed.

 - Submit a notice of migration to local authorities and postal service and redirecting your mail.

-- Register with your home country’s embassy so that they know you are abroad.
+- Please register with your home country’s embassy so that they know you are abroad.

 - Try to learn about the destination as much as possible beforehand.